masolimano/maneage/README.md

       the comment first if you later want to make changes to the variable, recipe or rule.
 As a general rule of thumb: first the comments, then the code.

+   - *File title*: In general, it is good practice to start all files with a single line description of what that particular file does.
+If further information about the totality of the file is necessary, add it after a blank line.
+This will help a fast inspection where you don't care about the details, but just want to remember/see what that file is for.
+This information must ofcourse be commented (its for a human), but this is kept separate from the general recommendation on comments, because this is a comment for the whole file, not each step within it.

  - **Make programming**: Here are some experiences that we have come to